 I’ve met people who rationalize their lack of success and they’re still stuck in that same rat race.
 It’s their fault and I learned from them.
 Until they stop that pattern, the same results will continue.

 If you’re having issues with money and want something new, really do what the Millionaire’s Brain suggested: Find a passion and build a business out of it.
+I could NOT agree more there, because it’s the way I built my business (start here with Wealthy Affiliate and I’ll help you make yours).

 That’s what I did and it’s really the only acceptable way to go in life in my opinion.
 For those wondering, I do online marketing and that’s my business.
 I found that I wanted to be my own boss and took steps to make that happen, found a great program that teaches it and went forward.